hftstrat/The-Gateway-code-samples/README.md

 Sending a market order
 ===
-To send a sell order of a Emini Nasdaq-100 June 15 contract at the market price, first import the required classes and set up the interface.
+First, import the required classes and set up the interface in the same manner.
 ```
 from classes.socket_client import SocketClient
 from classes.gateway_interface import GatewayInterface